 - Process: How are we going to achieve what we want?

 By addressing these questions, coaches can firmly ground their coaching practice into a collaborative ‘with’ style.
 They are not there ‘doing to’ the group.
-They are there to do ‘for’ the group.
-There ‘with’ the team by holding a safe space and a strong group agreed process.
+They are there to do ‘for’ the group; they are there ‘with’ the team by holding a safe space and a strong group agreed process.
 That’s when the collective creativity can start to emerge.

 Addressing Amy Climer’s three factors has a strong flavour of true collaboration.
 It grounds and releases the group.
 Allowing them to access and move more into the realm of bringing new possibilities to life.
 That is where collective creativity lives.